web analytics

 Prostate cancer cannot be transmitted through sexual intercourse.

-Scientists have done detailed research and reported that even though the prostate gland is responsible in making semen( The fluid produced in male organs in order to do reproduction).
+Scientists have done detailed research and reported that even though the prostate gland is responsible for making semen( The fluid produced in male organs to do reproduction).

 By the way, cancer cells cannot be transmitted with the help of semen.